-Regulatory provisions in Europe are defined through a comprehensive set of "directives," published by the European Union (EU) and through the European Pharmacopoeia (EP), published by the Council of Europe (CoE) - an entity with wider membership than the EU (47 states including the Russian Federation, Armenia or Turkey).
-Individual member states of the EU are required to incorporate EU directives or regulations into national legislation for implementation.
-The key Directive (28) relevant to plasma products manufacture is 2001/83/EC, which summarizes and supplants previous European legislation in this area:
+Regulatory provisions in Europe are defined through a comprehensive set of "directives," published by the European Union (EU) and through the European Pharmacopoeia (EP), published by the Council of Europe (CoE) - an entity with wider membership than the EU.
+Individual member states of the EU are required to incorporate EU directives into national legislation for implementation.
+The key